metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 to accurately model the distribution.
 Then we train a separate GBDT model for each lead time and threshold (note that each GBDT model itself consists of several hundred trees).

-The input variables for the calibration are generally the NWP forecasts of the variable of interest, and related variables (for example, when calibrating precipitation, a related variable would be convective precipitation), along with ancillary variables such as solar time.
+The set of variables that feed into the GBDT models are what allows the calibration to distinguish between different weather situations and build the appropriate probability distribution accordingly.
+These input variables are typically diagnostic variables for the ensemble realization (including the variable of interest), but can include static and dynamic ancillary variables, such as local solar time, and whole-of-ensemble values for diagnostic variables, such as mean or standard deviation.

 We use LightGBM for training the models, and compile the models with Treelite for efficient prediction.